-It is important that you feel and are safe while studying at university.
+Your safety is vital while studying at university.
 For this reason, there are a number of health and safety procedures in place which cover everything from allergen information to dignity and respect.
 All regulations are available here.

 Bullying & Harrassment

 Your right to safety is a human right.
 If you are being bullied or harassed, the university has a formal procedure in place to bring each case of bullying and/or harrassment to an end.
 This can be a very difficult situation to find yourself in, and if you need advice on what to do you can speak to one of your Student Advisors.
-If the situation is causing you stress or any other emotional concern, you can speak to a Student Counsellor.
+If the situation is causing you stress or affecting your mental health, you can speak to a Student Counsellor.

-You can read about your rights, the complaints procedure, and access the form below.
-The procedure essentially outlines that the first stage is to try to resolve the issue informally with the student/lecturer in question in order to come to the quickest resolution.
+Information on your rights, the complaints procedure, and the relevant forms are available below.
+The TU Dublin Bullying and Harrassment procedure essentially outlines that the first step taken should be to try to resolve the issue informally with the student/lecturer in question in order to come to the quickest resolution.
 Failing a positive outcome from this, you can lodge a formal complaint with your Head of School.

 The University has a number of Health & Safety procedures in place.
 If you notice anything of concern, you should report it to firstname.lastname@example.org.